rhzhang-ustc/rhzhang-ustc.github.io/_pages/cv.md

 Research Experience
 ======
+* **Active Touch Exploration for Manipulation with Reinforcement Learning** RoboTouch Lab, UIUC · Aug.
+2025 – Now
+  - Developing reinforcement learning policies for tactile exploration using IsaacLab.
+  - Integrating visuo-tactile feedback for physical property inference.
+  - Implementing a co-optimization approach that jointly refines perception, exploratory actions, and manipulation models for fine-grained control.

 * **Towards Scalable and Damageless Harvesting: A Sensorized Gripper with In-Hand Tactile Perception**
   RoboTouch Lab, UIUC · Oct.
 2024 – Aug.
 2025
   - Designed and fabricated compact optical-mechanical components enabling seamless integration of sensing and actuation.
-  - Developed a ROS-based real-time control pipeline (25 Hz) with tactile algorithms for force prediction (R² = 0.95), slip detection (F1 = 0.69, ~110 ms early warning), and fruit softness estimation (94.6% accuracy).
+  - Developed a ROS-based real-time control pipeline (25 Hz) with tactile algorithms for force prediction, slip detection, and fruit softness estimation.
   - Integrated perception modules into a unified pipeline, achieving 100% grasp success with ±0.1 N force variation in agricultural trials.
   - Work under review at *IEEE Robotics and Automation Letters (RAL)*.